 The most common language spoken in South Dos Palos is English.
 Other important languages spoken here include Spanish and Portuguese.

 Furthermore, from major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
-In the neighborhood, they truly stand out. 蘑菇视频's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 95.4% of all American neighborhoods.
+In the neighborhood, they truly stand out. Ä¢¹½ÊÓÆµ's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 95.4% of all American neighborhoods.

 Our research shows that more people carpool to work here in the (26.7%) than in 97.7% of the neighborhoods in America.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to Ä¢¹½ÊÓÆµ's analysis.
 Residents of the neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 59.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than 蘑菇视频 found in 95.7% of U.S. neighborhoods.
+This is a higher proportion of residents enjoying a short trip to work than Ä¢¹½ÊÓÆµ found in 95.7% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the neighborhood has more Portuguese and Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.2% of this neighborhood's residents have Portuguese ancestry and 68.3% have Mexican ancestry.